Cyclenerd/gcp-py/CONTRIBUTING.md

 ## Coding Style 📝

 Start reading the code, and you'll get the hang of it.
-It is optimized for readability:
+It is optimized for readability.

-- Variables must be uppercase and should begin with `MY_`.
-- Functions must be lowercase.
-- Check your shell scripts with ShellCheck before submitting.
-- Please use tabs to indent.

 ## Keep It Simple 👍